 FAIRFIELD — Wednesday is a Spare the Air day in the Fairfield-Suisun area, which means people who burn wood in their fireplaces face a fine.

-The Bay Area Air Quality Management District issued the 24-hour Spare the Air alert to ban wood-burning, both indoors and outdoors.
-The stated goal is to protect air quality during a time when weather conditions could trap wood smoke near the ground.
+The Bay Area Air Quality Management District issued the 24-hour Spare the Air alert to ban wood-burning, both indoors and outdoors, in the region.
+The stated goal is to protect air quality and people’s health.
+The alert marks the eighth of the winter.

 Southern Solano County, including Fairfield, Suisun City, Vallejo and Benicia, is in the Bay Area Air Quality Management District and is subject to the mandatory Spare the Air alert and fines for violations.